isabella232/laravel-share-dialog-docs/docs/Installation.md

    php artisan ui sharedo
    ```

-   A Sharedo folder containing Vue.js components will be created in your resources directory.
-You can now easily customise your sharedo's Vuejs components 🚀
+   A **Sharedo** folder containing Vue.js components will get created in your resources directory.
+Now, you can easily customize your Sharedo's Vue.js components 🚀

 4. Now, run the migrations.
-After executing this command, Bouncer migrations and and the `new_users_sharedo` table will be migrated:
+After executing this command, Bouncer migrations and **new_users_sharedo** table will be migrated:

    ```jsx
    php artisan migrate